Iga Faceted Gloss Japanese Flower Vase

 Galería Musubi

-Desde sus inicios, MUSUBI KILN se ha esforzado por presentar al mundo las mejores artesanías tradicionales de maestros de todo Japón.
+Desde sus inicios, Musubi Kiln Se ha esforzado por presentar al mundo las mejores artesanías tradicionales de maestros de todo Japón.

 Aquí, en la Galería, buscamos exhibir las técnicas tradicionales más avanzadas, transmitidas de generación en generación.
-Podrá descubrir obras de maestros que no solo han perfeccionado estos métodos, sino que también han aportado su imaginación para innovar aún más el oficio.
+Podrás descubrir obras de maestros que no solo han perfeccionado estos métodos, sino que también han aportado su imaginación para innovar aún más el oficio.

 Cada pieza se elabora meticulosamente a mano durante muchos meses para crear un tesoro atemporal único.
 Y cuando esté en tu hogar, tú también formarás parte de esa historia.